dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-overview.md

 01. Adding reference to the [Microsoft.WinForms.Designer.SDK NuGet package](https://www.nuget.org/packages/Microsoft.WinForms.Designer.SDK).
 01. Create a new action list class that inherits from `Microsoft.DotNet.DesignTools.Designers.Actions.DesignerActionList`.
 01. Add the properties to the action list you want the user to access.
 For example, adding a `bool` or `Boolean` (in Visual Basic) property to the class creates a <xref:System.Windows.Forms.CheckBox> control in the action list.
-01. Follow the steps in the [Custom designers](#custom-designers) section to create a new designer.
+01. Follow the steps in the [Custom control designers](#custom-control-designers) section to create a new designer.
 01. In the designer class, override the `ActionLists` property, which returns a `Microsoft.DotNet.DesignTools.Designers.Actions.DesignerActionListCollection` type.
 01. Add your action list to a `DesignerActionListCollection` instance, and return it.